dheidelberger/crop-converter/README.md

 # Crop Converter

 ##### What is it?
-Crop Converter is a simple Ruby script to convert horizontal guides in a PSD file into a series of crop effects in Adobe Premiere.
+Crop Converter is a simple Ruby script to convert horizontal guides in a PSD file into a series of crop effects in Adobe Premiere using a Final Cut Pro XML

 ##### Why would I need that?
 In a word (or two), *bullet points.* In a few more words, I often do work for a client where I have a lot of bullet points that need to incrementally appear.
 I make a PSD of the bullet points, very quickly make a series of horizontal guides between each line, and then run it through this script.
 The script generates an XML file that can be brought into Premiere.
 The XML consists of a timeline with several copies of the PSD file.
 Each clip is cropped to one of the guides that I set up in Photoshop.